WapplerSystems/form_extended/README.md

 It extends the form extension with the following features:

-- Double opt-in controller + finisher for realising a registration process
 - country select box by using static_info_tables
 - CopyToSenderEmailFinisher:
 - Multiple file upload support